-• All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus.
+All public property, including thoroughfares, streets, sidewalks, and parking facilities, is within the campus or immediately adjacent to and accessible from the campus.
 LSCO crime statistics do not include crimes that occur in privately owned homes or businesses.
-A listing of on-campus and non-campus LSCO buildings or property is collected on an annual basis from the Business Office.
+A listing of on-campus and non-campus LSCO buildings or property is collected annually from the Business Office.
 The list is given to the LSCO Safety and Security Department to collect appropriate crime statistics for Clery Act-defined geography.